biosustain/lifelike/README.md

 __2. How do I seed the NEO4J Database?__

-Download the `.zip` file from https://console.cloud.google.com/storage/browser/graphdb_backup?project=able-goods-221820 and add it to the `db` directory.
-The directory structure will be `db/graph.db`.
+Download the `.zip` file from https://console.cloud.google.com/storage/browser/graphdb_backup?project=able-goods-221820 and add it to the `neo4j/database` directory.
+The directory structure will be `neo4j/database/graph.db`.

 OR

-Visit the backup in the repository https://github.com/SBRG/kg-prototypes/blob/master/db/text-mining-subset-graphdb.tar.gz
+See the backup in the repository under neo4j/data/databases/text-mining-subset-graphdb.tar

 **NOTE** The backup database currently only works with Neo4j version 3.x.x.